apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.numberToString.md

 Returns a number formatted as a string according to the client's user preferences.

-    navigator.globalization.numberToString(number, successCB, errorCB, options);
+    navigator.globalization.numberToString(number, successCallback, errorCallback, options);

 Description
 -----------

-It returns the formatted number string to the successCB callback with a properties object as a parameter.
+It returns the formatted number string to the `successCallback` with a properties object as a parameter.
 That object should have a `value` property with a String value.

-If there is an error formatting the number, then the errorCB callback is invoked with a GlobalizationError object as a parameter.
+If there is an error formatting the number, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
 The expected code for this error is GlobalizationError.FORMATTING\_ERROR.

 `options.type` can be 'decimal', 'percent', or 'currency'.
 The default options are `{type:'decimal'}`.
 The `options` parameter is optional.